Flea Treatment in Lewisville, TX

 Lewisville coverage runs ZIP codes 75029, 75056, 75057, 75065, 75067, and 75077 across Denton County, with a population near 125,000 and a low-density build pattern.
 The local profile leans toward fire ant, asian tiger mosquito, roof rat, subterranean termite.
 Denton County stretches from the urban core out to Lake Lewisville and the rural northwest.
 Lakeside mosquito pressure is heavy; older Denton city wood-frame housing keeps carpenter ant volume up; newer master-planned developments drive termite swarm calls.
 Fire ants dominate yards across the county.

-Coverage runs every Lewisville address — including Old Town Lewisville, Castle Hills, Lakeland Hills, Highland Village (Lewisville border).
+Coverage spans Lewisville neighborhoods including Old Town Lewisville, Castle Hills, Lakeland Hills, Highland Village (Lewisville border).

-Every visit opens with inspection; targeted treatment follows once the technician confirms what's active and where.
-For flea treatment in Lewisville, the workflow runs: interior treatment with insect growth regulator to halt the egg-larva cycle; adulticide application to carpets, baseboards, and pet-resting areas; exterior yard barrier where pets spend time; two-week follow-up visit to catch the next emergence wave.
+Most providers in Lewisville open with an inspection; targeted treatment follows once the technician confirms what's active and where.
+For flea treatment, the typical workflow runs: interior treatment with insect growth regulator to halt the egg-larva cycle; adulticide application to carpets, baseboards, and pet-resting areas; exterior yard barrier where pets spend time; two-week follow-up visit to catch the next emergence wave.
+The exact protocol, products, and follow-up cadence are determined by the independent provider that takes your call.

 Seasonal Pressure in Denton County